raspberrypilearning/microbit-flags/en/step_1.md

 let alarm = false
 ```

-Before setting off the alarm, you checked that the alarm was not already active if the sound level was too high.
+You checked that the alarm was not already active if the sound level was too high.

-If the alarm was not active and the sound level was too high, then you then set the `alarm`{:class='microbitvariables'} variable to `true`{:class='microbitlogic'}.
+If the alarm was not active and the sound level was too high, you set the `alarm`{:class='microbitvariables'} variable to `true`{:class='microbitlogic'}.

 ```microbit
 let alarm = false